Grocer-politician Fred C. Koerber left

 The Koerber Building at College and Ashby Avenues (photo: Daniella Thompson, 2008)

-A shrewd businessman, in 1907 Koerber constructed a building of stores and apartments at the junction of the newly completed Ashby Avenue streetcar line and the College Avenue Key Route lines.
+A shrewd businessman, in 1907 Koerber constructed a building of stores and apartments at the junction of Ashby Avenue and College Avenue, where the Key Route’s No. 6 streetcar, established in 1905, made a stop.
 This Edwardian edifice, whose architect is unknown, is said to be the earliest commercial building in the Elmwood district.
 The Koerber grocery was relocated to this building, and the owners took up residence in one of the apartments on the second floor.

 The upscale grocery trade was based on home deliveries, and Koerber delivered.
 On 21 March 1908, his delivery business suffered a temporary setback reported in the Oakland Tribune: